Is it too late to change my bet to Lannister?

 It seems that Jon’s absence really has worked wonders for Sansa (Sophie Turner) who is doing a pretty decent job running things in Winterfell.
 Littlefinger (Aiden Gillen) yet again gives her a little bit more of his wisdom, telling her to anticipate every possible scenario, then nothing is a surprise.
 This is why Littlefinger is still alive to this day, and why he always seems to be on the winning side.
 Even so, Sansa probably didn’t expect to see Bran (Isaac Hempstead-Wright) turn up at the front door.
 And just when you thought Littlefinger was creepy as hell…

 And not a moment too soon.
-Because Cersie Lannister (Lena Headey) is currently having an absolute blast down in King’s Landing, getting sweet revenge on both the Greyjoys and the Dornish Sandsnakes.
-To be fair to Cersie, I actually can’t blame her for the way she treats Ellaria (Indira Virma) here.
-Ellaria murdered Mycella (Nell Tiger Free) in cold blood, for no reason at all.
-Cersie may have done some truly awful things in her time, but the actions of those Dornish ladies were pretty damn vulgar.
+Because Cersei Lannister (Lena Headey) is currently having an absolute blast down in King’s Landing, getting sweet revenge on both the Greyjoys and the Dornish Sandsnakes.
+To be fair to Cersei, I actually can’t blame her for the way she treats Ellaria (Indira Virma) here.
+Ellaria murdered Myrcella (Nell Tiger Free) in cold blood, for no reason at all.
+Cersei may have done some truly awful things in her time, but the actions of those Dornish ladies were pretty damn vulgar.
 Ellaria now gets to watch her daughter (Rosabell Laurenti Sellers) die in the same horrible way.
 And if I’m honest… good riddance.

 Speaking of success, how about Samwell Tarley (John Bradley)?
 He’s come a long way since being too scared to lift a sword up at Castle Black.
 His little procedure has not only saved Jorah’s (Iain Glen) life, but also finally impressed Archmaester Ebrose (Jim Broadbent).
 Even though, if I’m honest, it does seem to be a bit of a cop-out to suggest it’s that easy to cure Greyscale.
 Jorah is now free to return to Daenerys and Sam is now free to… pretty much do what he was doing before.
 But a big kudos to him.
 I’m glad that Jorah gets to hang around for a bit longer.